 If you’re now wondering what’s this thing with the sauna and the Finns, check out my helpful post about the Finnish sauna etiquette.

 Warm Up in a Free Museum

-If you love just to admire the architecture and enjoy the feel of museums rather than spending a lot of time in the exhibitions, I totally recommend popping into the lounge and museum shops of the following museums in city center area: Kiasma, HAM, Ateneum and Design Museum.
+If you love to admire the architecture and enjoy the feel of museums rather than spending a lot of time in the exhibitions, I recommend popping into the lounge and museum shops of the following museums in the city center area: Kiasma, HAM, Ateneum and Design Museum.

-Note that all state-funded museums (pretty much most museums in Finland) are always free for kids under 18 which is awesome!
+Note that all state-funded museums (pretty much most museums in Finland) are always free for kids under 18, which is fantastic.
 I happily pay taxes for stuff like that.

-The incredible exhibitions of Amos Rex museums are underground.
+The incredible exhibitions of Amos Rex museum are underground.

 Just take the metro and hop off at Kalasatama metro station.
 Next to the station, you’ll find a place called Fööni.

 They have a free flight tunnel, and I was beyond excited when I got an invitation to test indoor flying with them.* At its best, the stream of air flows at 300 kilometers per hour.
 The audience gets to observe the flyer through a glass wall.